The Scholars with Diverse Abilities Program (SDAP) is excited to review your application!

 - Completed reference forms (you will supply email addresses only and we will contact)

 - Unofficial high school transcript

 - Psychological evaluation providing evidence of an intellectual disability and any other diagnoses including current treatment plans completed within three years

 - Completed Application through the university as a Non-Degree Seeking Student

 Application Process Timeline

 Completed applications are reviewed by the SDAP Admissions Committee in December and January.
 Applicants who submit all required application materials by December 1st are given priority consideration.

-- Interviews are conducted in late January and February.
+- Interviews are typically conducted between January and March.

 Tuition and Costs

 Scholars admitted to the program pay regular App State full-time undergraduate tuition and fees, as well as a $2,500 SDAP fee per semester.
 The SDAP fee covers a range of services, supports, and activities provided by SDAP.